Derivation of the Antenna Contribution to the Reverberation-Chamber $Q$-factor based on Antenna Scattering-Matrix Theory

 \subsection{Comparison of the three models}

-This subsection is dedicated to evaluating the accuracy of the introduced antenna $Q$-factor model using MoM numerical results and how it compares with the two previous models.
-Regarding the two models from \cite{Hill1998} and \cite{Cozza2018}, only three parameters are required, i.e., the antenna radiation efficiency $e_{\mathrm{r}}$ and the real and imaginary parts of the reflection coefficient $\Gamma{}_{\mathrm{L}}$, which can be computed from simulations in the transmitting mode.
-Regarding the introduced model from (\ref{eq:Q_final}), it can be rewritten here as
+This subsection is dedicated to evaluating the accuracy of the introduced antenna $Q$-factor model using MoM numerical results and comparing it with the two previous models.
+For the former models from \cite{Hill1998} and \cite{Cozza2018}, only three parameters are required: the antenna radiation efficiency $e_{\mathrm{r}}$, and the real and imaginary parts of the reflection coefficient $\Gamma_{\mathrm{L}}$, which can be computed from simulations in the transmitting mode.